Grzelox/Grzelox/README.md

 ### Hi there 👋

+I try to write code in:
+Python,
+R,
+C#,
+MATLAB,
+TypeScript,
+DAX and M

 <!--
 **Grzelox/Grzelox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.